Introduction to these Lecture Notes

 1:13 The need for God to deal in judgment with his own people was clear.
 Habakkuk had actually been asking for something like that from God!
 Then it seemed as if God would deal with one wickedness and overlook another one.
 God cannot look favorably on anyone’s sin.
 (Christians should realize that though we are forgiven in Christ, our sin is just as repulsive to God as ever.)
 Habakkuk sensed an irreconcilable tension between God’s holiness and His sovereign decision to allow the wicked to indulge their sin, sin of a very vicious kind.
 This is Habakkuk’s Why do you tolerate …?

-all His decisions to us, especially in advance.
-He does not seek our counsel
+not explain all His decisions to us, especially in advance.
+He does not seek

-us.
+accountable to us.
 The Lord is God and we are not.
-As Habakkuk said in his prayer, the
+As Habakkuk said in his

-Babylonians would surely swallow up entire nations and then thank their false
+prayer, the Babylonians would surely swallow up entire nations and then thank

-god for their victories.
-It appeared to Habakkuk that the Lord God of
+their false god for their victories.
+It appeared to Habakkuk that the Lord God

 The fact that Habakkuk wrote this oracle shows that God was not silent for long.
 This prophecy is part of the Word of God.
 To be without divine explanation is terrible confusion.
 If we have no word of direction or explanation from God, we will suffer (Proverbs 29:18).

-point the prayer switches from you to he, as the prophet speaks about the
+At this point the prayer switches from you to he, as the prophet speaks

-speaks of them, he adds no new factor to make their sin more heinous.
-His
+When Habakkuk speaks of them, he adds no new factor to make their sin more

-appraisal agrees with what God had said.
-Habakkuk thinks the Babylonians are
+heinous.
+His appraisal agrees with what God had said.
+Habakkuk thinks the

-more wicked than his own people.
-From the standpoint of military aggression
+Babylonians are more wicked than his own people.
+From the standpoint of

-against other nations he was right (Ezekiel 7:23-27), but from the standpoint
+military aggression against other nations he was right (Ezekiel 7:23-27), but

 The ease of